 Just because someone claims you owe a debt doesn’t mean that you actually do.
-And, even if you know that the company calling you is legitimate and the debt they’re talking about is real, you have rights.
+Plus, you have rights — even if you know that the company calling you is legitimate and the debt they’re talking about is real.

-And all of them say that, before you pay a single cent to anybody claiming to be a debt collector, you need to make that collector validate and verify their claims.
+Before you pay a single penny to anybody claiming to be a debt collector, you need to make that collector validate and verify their claims.
 This is typically done via a debt validation letter and a debt verification letter.

 What is a Debt Validation Letter?